 - Align learning outcomes to the business challenge

-- Make sure your content is designed effectively
+- Make sure both the learning content and the learning experience are designed effectively

 - Make sure your assessment is appropriate to the cognition level expected from your learning outcomes

-These three points are explored in greater depth in the expert guide, but the key takeaways here are alignment, relevance and continuous monitoring.
+These three points are explored in greater depth in the expert guide, but the key takeaways here are alignment, relevance and continuous monitoring of the levels of learning evaluation.
 This enables you to track your costs and successes against business aims to ensure you stay on track.

 3. Anderson’s Value of Learning Model